sirthxalot/test-github-features/.github/CONTRIBUTING.md

 ### Git Workflow

-There is only one branch that stores the official release history:
+Listed below you will find the branches wich builds the foundation of the workflow:

 Branch Name | Description
 :---------- |:--------------------------------------------
 `main` | Stores the official release history
+`v1.x`, `v2.x`... | Starts the next major release cycle

-And here you will find our topic branches which can be merged into the `main` branch later on:
+And here you will find our topic branches which can be merged into the `main` or release branch later on:

 <a href="#" id="topic-branches"></a>